 - 1 large ripe avocado diced

 Sprinkle the pork shoulder with Herbs de Provence (or Italian seasoning) and sea salt and gently press into the meat.
 Place the pork shoulder in the slow cooker, along with the diced onion, garlic, and apples.
-Pour the apple juice and chicken broth into the slow cooker.
+Pour the apple cider and chicken broth into the slow cooker.
 Cover, and set slow cooker on low for 6 to 10 hours, until meat is very tender and pulls easily away from the bone.

 Transfer the pork to a cutting board and use two forks to shred the meat.
 Transfer the shredded meat back into the crock pot, discarding the bone.
 Allow meat to sit in the juices at least 1 hour before serving (if possible).
 Taste the meat for flavor and add sea salt to taste.